The Complexity Landscape of Fixed-Parameter Directed Steiner Network Problems

 Let us first consider the case when $\mc{H}$ is the class of all directed cycles.
 Recall that, given an arc-weighted directed graph $G$ and a set $R\subseteq V(G)$ of terminals, the \pname{Strongly Connected Steiner Subgraph} (SCSS) problem asks for a minimum-cost subgraph that is strongly connected and contains every terminal in $R$.
 This problem is known to be W[1]-hard parameterized by the number $k:=|R|$ of terminals \cite{DBLP:journals/siamdm/GuoNS11}.
 We can reduce SCSS to an instance of DSN where the pattern $H$ is a directed cycle on $R$, which expresses the requirement that all the terminals are in the same strongly connected component of the solution.
 Thus the W[1]-hardness of SCSS immediately implies the W[1]-hardness of $\mc{H}$-DSN if $\mc{H}$ contains all directed cycles.

 \begin{lem}[follows from \cite{DBLP:journals/siamdm/GuoNS11}] If $\mc{H}$ is the class of directed cycles, then $\mc{H}$-DSN is \textup{W[1]}-hard parameterized by the number of terminals. \end{lem}

 Next we turn our attention to classes containing all diamonds.
 The following reductions are from the W[1]-hard \pname{Multicoloured Clique} problem~\cite{DBLP:journals/tcs/FellowsHRV09}, in which an undirected graph together with a partition $\{V_1,\ldots,V_k\}$ of its vertices into $k$ sets is given, such that for any $i\in\{1,\ldots,k\}$ no two vertices of $V_i$ are adjacent.
-The aim is to find a clique of size~$k$, i.e.\ a set of pairwise adjacent vertices $\{w_1,\ldots,w_k\}$ with $w_i\in V_i$ for each $i\in\{1,\ldots,k\}$.
+The aim is to find a clique of size~$k$, i.e., a set of pairwise adjacent vertices $\{w_1,\ldots,w_k\}$ with $w_i\in V_i$ for each $i\in\{1,\ldots,k\}$.

 \begin{lem} If $\mc{H}$ is the class of all pure out-diamonds, then $\mc{H}$-DSN is \textup{W[1]}-hard parameterized by the number of terminals.
 The same holds if $\mc{H}$ is the class of all pure in-diamonds. \end{lem} \begin{proof} We prove the statement only for out-diamonds, the other case is symmetric by reversing all directions of the edges in the description below.
-The proof is by reduction from \pname{Multicoloured Clique}.